rhythm2611/medical-store/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:5200/`.
 The app will automatically reload if you change any of the source files.

+## Development server

+Run `npm run staging` for a dev server.
+Navigate to `http://localhost:5200/`.
+You can see all changes on that url.
+This settings will connect with server backend setting.

 ## Deploy all Changes in prod mode directly

 Run `npm run deploy:gh` for a dev server.
 Navigate to `https://rhythm2611.github.io/medical-store`.
 You can see all changes on that url